bgamari/ghc-wiki-import/building/cross-compiling/i-os.md

-GHC 7.8 already includes a fix for this.
+GHC 7.8 already includes a fix for this, but until that's released you'll have to use this.

+Also see the **Xcode 5** notes interspersed through these steps.

 ## Steps